tkowalski-exxeta/fullstack-workshop/readme.md

     - Integrating GraphQL into a React project using (Graphql-Request)[https://github.com/jasonkuhrt/graphql-request] and (Tanstack Query aka.
 React Query)[https://tanstack.com/query/latest/]
     - BROWN-BAG: Mock Service Worker

-## Unit 5: Admin UI & Forms + React Router
+    ## Unit 5: React Router
     - Setup the routes to navigate between
       - Routes contain only playholder divs (divs with some border and a litte text/Json-data) for now
     - Dynamic routing with route parameters
     - React Router: Protected routes with authentication and authorization

+    ## Unit 6: Admin UI & Forms
     - Form validation with libraries such as (React Hook Form)[https://react-hook-form.com/get-started]
     - Edit-Functionality

-## Unit 6: Testing + Accessibility
+## Unit 7: Testing + Accessibility
 - Accessiblity
 - React Testing Library
 - Playwright

-    ## Unit 7: Conclusion and Presentation / Collect Feedback
+    ## Unit 8: Conclusion and Presentation / Collect Feedback
     - Review of the course topics
     - Participants work on a final project, applying the concepts learned throughout the course
     - Presentation of final projects and wrap up.